 If you have employees that are paid on hourly shifts, ensure they are compensated appropriately.
 A worker who works off the clock needs to be paid for every extra minute they work beyond their time.
 Defense that it is not practiced or allowed will not favor you.
 Ensure that hours are observed to avoid any misunderstandings that may lead to court battles.

-See also: How to Hire a Good Lawyer
+See also: Become a Lawyer Yourself

 As soon as a complaint is brought to your attention, begin investigations immediately.
 Quick and thorough investigations will save you lots of time, money and a big mess.
 Find an appropriate person to conduct the investigation.
 Consider having an employment lawyer to consult with.
 It is cheaper to have an expert at hand than getting into a lawsuit.